bslew/acomod/README.md

 ### Recording new data

-You can record new sounds by pressing Crtl-r.
+New sounds can be recorded by pressing Crtl-r.
 The recording can be latter saved as wav file.
+As in case of "playing" mode, the spectra are calculated using recording lengths as specified in the "Record Length" box and the plots are updated on every newly calculated spectra.

 ## Troubleshooting
 ##### 	**acoustic_mode_viewer gives core dump on start**